LambdaTest/documentation/docs/key-features-of-hyperexecute.md

     }}
 ></script>

-# Key Features Of HyperExecute

 HyperExecute provides you with the tools that you need to run your tests at the fastest speeds possible.

-## Industry Leading Features

 In addition to all of the core features that LambdaTest cloud provides to your tests (for example: detailed logs, smart CI features, network insights, video recording, access to browsers & platforms on the cloud), HyperExecute takes a step forward to improve your experience.
 It supports all [programming languages and major test automation frameworks](/support/docs/hyperexecute-supported-languages-and-frameworks/).

 >Check out [LambdaTest HyperExecute on Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/lambdatestinc1584019832435.hyper_execute?exp=ubp8&tab=Overview)